jlevy/og-equity-compensation/README.md

 ## Fundamentals of Stock Corporations

-When it comes to equity compensation, everything depends on understanding some fundamental
-questions:

-- What is stock, and how does one own it?
-- How does stock relate to shares and equity?
-- What can you do with stock or stock options?
+Before getting into how equity is used for compensation, it’s important to understand some fundamentals about how companies are formed and owned.
+What are stock and shares?
+How is stock in a company owned?
-- What kinds of companies utilize equity compensation?
+And what kinds of companies use stock for compensation?

-That last question is often overlooked or misunderstood, and it’s really where everything starts.
+Those familiar with stock corporations may [jump ahead](#equity-compensation-basics) to compensation.

 🄳 For-profit companies that share ownership (in divestments of stock called "shares") in exchange for capital or labor are called